josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/setting_up_xr.md

 ## Setting up the XR scene

 Every XR application needs at least an [XROrigin3D](https://docs.godotengine.org/en/stable/classes/class_xrorigin3d.html#class-xrorigin3d) and an [XRCamera3D](https://docs.godotengine.org/en/stable/classes/class_xrcamera3d.html#class-xrcamera3d) node.
 Most will have two [XRController3D](https://docs.godotengine.org/en/stable/classes/class_xrcontroller3d.html#class-xrcontroller3d), one for the left hand and one for the right.
 Keep in mind that the camera and controller nodes should be children of the origin node.
-Add these nodes to a new scene and rename the controller nodes to LeftHand and RightHand, your scene should look something like this:
+Add these nodes to a new scene and rename the controller nodes to `LeftHand` and `RightHand`, your scene should look something like this:

 @Image(source: "xr_basic_scene.png")